Livable Garden Centre | Livable Basics

 Scrubland

-Scrubland refers to a habitat characterised by low-growing vegetation, often composed of dense shrubs and small trees.
-Scrublands can occur in various environments, including coastal areas, arid regions, and mountain slopes.
+Scrubland refers to a habitat dominated by low-growing vegetation, including dense shrubs and small trees.
+These environments can be found in coastal areas, arid regions, and mountain slopes.

 Semi-arid